-Located on Maze Crescent opposite the Faculty of Architecture, Design and Planning, the Ground Up Community Garden brings staff and students together to learn and practise urban horticulture
+Located on Maze Crescent opposite the Sydney School of Architecture, Design and Planning, the Ground Up Community Garden brings staff and students together to learn and practise urban horticulture

 Our aim is to promote sustainable, organic food production by cultivating healthy, home-grown produce.
 We work together to plant, grow, harvest and share the produce from 12 inground plots, six raised beds and numerous planter bags.